fedor-pavlov/geocoder-opencagedata/README.md

 limit | 1
 pretty | 0
 no_annotations | 1

-The same default values will be applied to your query object as well if you ommit them from your query object.
+> The same default values will be applied to your query object when you ommit them.